-Suspecting that a pupil is at risk of harm:
+5.5 Suspecting that a pupil is at risk of harm:

-There will be occasions when staff/volunteers may suspect that a pupil may be at risk, but have no 'real' evidence.
+There will be occasions when staff/volunteers may suspect that a pupil may be at risk, but have no 'substantive' evidence.
 In these circumstances, staff will try to give the pupil the opportunity to talk.

 Staff should use the concern form/CPOMS referral to record these early concerns.
-Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the Designated Safeguarding Lead Antoinette Jackson.
+Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the Designated Safeguarding Lead (Antoinette Jackson).

 Children may be harmed by other children or young people.
-Staff will be aware of the harm caused by bullying and will use the academy's Anti-Bullying Policy where necessary (located on the academy website or on request via reception).
+Staff will be aware of the harm caused by bullying and will use the academy's Anti-Bullying Policy where necessary which can be found at www.bristnallhallacademy.attrust.org.uk/policies.
 However, there will be occasions when a pupil's behaviour warrants a response under child protection rather than anti-bullying procedures.
 We acknowledge that some children can be particularly vulnerable or may have an increased risk of abuse and we accept the responsibility to take reasonable and appropriate steps to ensure their welfare.
 To ensure that all of our pupils receive equal protection, we will give special consideration to children that are considered to be vulnerable.

-Notifying parents:
+5.6 Notifying parents:

-The academy will normally seek to discuss any concerns about a pupil with their parents.
+The academy leaders will normally seek to discuss any concerns about a pupil with their parents.
 The Designated Safeguarding Lead Antoinette Jackson or deputy will make contact with the parent in the event of a concern, suspicion or disclosure.